Vegetarian Tikka Masala Wrap starts with a soft, warm pita filled with Indian-spiced chickpeas, crisp veggies, and a flavorful cilantro-mint sauce.

 Recipe Notes

-Note 1: Veggies: Use whatever veggies you'd like; I'd say English/Persian/mini cucumbers are a must (we love the crunch/crispness!), but the rest are optional.
-We add diced cherry tomatoes, diced red onion, and a thinly sliced ripe avocado -- but that's up to you.
+Note 1: Use whatever veggies you’d like; I’d say English/Persian/mini cucumbers are a must (I love the crispness!), but the rest are optional.
+I add diced cherry tomatoes, diced red onion, and a thinly sliced ripe avocado—but that’s up to you.

-Note 2: Air fryer chickpeas: Heat the air fryer to 390 degrees F. Toss chickpeas, olive oil, and seasonings in a bowl until well coated.
-Put the chickpeas in the air fryer basket in one even layer (if they're overlapping, they won't fry as nicely -- fry in batches if needed) and cook for 10-16 minutes (we like them best at 14 minutes) or until crisp, but not hard.
+Note 2: Air fryer chickpeas: Heat the air fryer to 390°F. Toss chickpeas, olive oil, and seasonings in a bowl until well coated.
+Put chickpeas in the air fryer basket in an even layer (if they’re overlapping, they won’t fry as nicely—fry in batches if needed) and cook 10–16 minutes (I like them best at 14 minutes) or until crisp, but not hard.
 Shake the air basket at the halfway point to ensure even frying.

 Serving: 1serving | Calories: 289kcal | Carbohydrates: 30.5g | Protein: 11.1g | Fat: 14.9g | Sodium: 623.8mg | Fiber: 9.9g